Indonesia picks site for new capital as Jakarta sinks

 Jakarta is home to more than 10 million people, according to the United Nations, with an estimated 30 million in the greater metropolitan area -- making it one of the world's most overpopulated urban regions.

-It's also one of the fastest-sinking cities on earth, according to the World Economic Forum, dropping into the Java Sea at an alarming rate due to over-extraction of groundwater.
+It's also one of the fastest-sinking cities on Earth, according to the World Economic Forum, dropping into the Java Sea at an alarming rate due to over-extraction of groundwater.

 The city sits on swampy ground and hugs the sea to the north, making it especially prone to flooding.

 Indonesia owns the majority of Borneo, the world's third-largest island, with Malaysia and Brunei each holding parts of its northern region.
-The island is covered in vast rainforests, but has been hit by rampant deforestation in recent years.
+The island is covered in vast rainforests, but it has been hit by rampant deforestation in recent years.

 CNN's Bianca Britton contributed to this article.